ollieelliot/Resistor-color-code-scanner/README.md

 # The resistor color code scanner

 ## A camera scanner that can scan a resistor and print out the ohmic value of it.
-Currently working on porting the python code to java.
+Currently there is only a working version for Python using IP Webcam for android.
+I am working on porting the python code to java.
 Below are some photos of the project.